-- Make sure that the optional-purchase MMC/SD card used to capture the screens is installed in your card slot. - 2.
-Press the VIEW key until you see the Screen Snapshot View. - 3.
-The Screen Snapshot View displays up to three thumbnails of these screen captures at a time.
-You can scroll through the whole list of thumbnails of screen captures in this view using the 4-WAY Cursor keys.
-The selected thumbnail will be highlighted with arrows.
-See the full-sized image by selecting a thumbnail (using the Up or Down 4-Way Cursor keys), then using the Right 4-Way Cursor key to view the full image.
+- 1. Make sure that the optional-purchase MMC/SD card used to capture the screen is installed in your card slot. - 2.
+Press the VIEW key until you see the Snapshot and Recording View. - 3.
+You can scroll through the whole list of captures in this view using the 4-WAY Cursor keys.
+Highlight a thumbnail (using the Up or Down 4-Way Cursor keys), then use the Right 4-Way Cursor key to view the full image.
 A border around the full-size screen capture indicates that it is just a screen capture, not a "live" view.
-You can delete the selected image, or all captured images, using Delete Image or Delete All Images from the Screen Snapshot X-PressTM menu: (See Screen Snapshot X-PressTM menu: Delete Image and Delete All Images for more information).
+You can delete the highlighted image, or all captured images, using the Snapshot and Recording X-PressTM menu.
+(See Snapshot and Recording X-PressTM menu: Delete Image and Delete All Images for more information).